lustyun/total_recall/README.md

 5. What is pseudocoding and why should you do it?

 Pseudocoding is writing code in plain spoken language that humans can understand.
 It's important because it allows you to write the logic and steps of the you want to accomplish in code without worrying about the rigid syntax.
 Psuedocode allows us to break down problems into solvable peices that can be transfered to code.
 Psudocode is the bridge between our minds and the code.

 6. What percentage of time should be spent thinking about how you're going to solve a problem vs actually typing in code to solve it?

+1.
+To assign a value to a variable in JavaScript: let variableName = value;

+2.
+To change the value of a variable: variableName = newValue;

+3.
+To assign an existing variable to a new variable: let newVariableName = existingVariableName;

+4.
+Declaration, assignment, and definition have similar meanings in JavaScript as explained earlier.

+5.
+Pseudocoding is the practice of writing out the logic of a program in plain, human-readable language without worrying about the specific syntax of JavaScript.
+It helps in planning the solution and communicating ideas before writing actual code.

+6.
+The recommended percentage of time spent thinking about problem-solving versus typing in code is around 70-80%.

 ## Strings